 We should pause for a bit.
 Adding up the opportunity costs so far, you’re already down $1,074,499.
 You ever wondered how to become a millionaire by the time you reach your 40s?

-The third thing keeping you from retiring early is tuition.
+The third thing making you not able to retire early is tuition.
 Don’t get me wrong, it’s a really good thing to set aside money to help your children get a leg up on college costs.

 We plan to fund at least half of their higher education with 529 accounts.
 The rest we hope will be covered with a few scholarships and some part-time work, plus summer jobs.
 They might wind up with some debt coming out of the deal, but nothing in the six figures.